mako-framework/docs/08_learn_more/00_caching.md

 $cache = $this->cache->instance('apc');
 ```

 Adding data to the cache is done using the `put` method.
-The method returns TRUE on success or FALSE on failure.
+The method returns `true` on success or `false` on failure.

 ```
 $cache->put('my_array', [1, 2, 3, 4], 3600);